russelg/radio2/README.md

 - Run `docker-compose run -w '/app' server python -m tools.batch_add` to populate the database with any songs that exist in the music directories.
 - Finally start the whole stack by running `docker-compose up`.

+This configuration includes a Caddy service, which will listen on port 80 or 443.
+If you would like to use your own HTTP server, run this command instead of the above one:
+`docker-compose up --scale caddy=0`

+Also included is a config for development, which can be used as so:
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml <command>`

 ---

 ### Manually